top of page

 Who is working on the bikes?

 The chief mechanic of the day is Joshua Lee, pastor of LHBC, but also passionate cyclist and former engineer.
-With over 25 years of riding and fixing bikes, and having worked in the cycling and sporting goods industry, he knows a thing or two about bicycles.
-We also have Jarret, a passionate cyclist and commuter from West Side Gathering (a fellow Pointe-Claire church) who will be lending his wrenching skills.
+With over 30 years of riding and fixing bikes, and having worked in the cycling and sporting goods industry, he knows a thing or two about bicycles.
+We also have Jarret, a passionate cyclist and cycling commuter from West Side Gathering (a fellow Pointe-Claire church) who will be lending his wrenching skills.

 There will also be volunteers from the congregation to help with other details, from receiving the bikes to lubricating the chain and pumping up tires, to helping setup and take-down.